Quintus Caecilius Metellus Pius Scipio: Role in civil war

-In January of 49 BC, Scipio persuaded the senate to issue the ultimatum to Caesar that made war inevitable.
+In January of 49 BC, Scipio persuaded the Roman Senate to issue the ultimatum to Caesar that made war inevitable.
 That same year, Scipio became proconsul of the province of Syria.
 In Syria and Asia, where he took up winter quarters, he used often oppressive means to gather ships, troops, and money:

 He put a per capita tax on slaves and children; he taxed columns, doors, grain, soldiers, weaponry, oarsmen, and machinery; if a name could be found for a thing, that was seen as sufficient for making money from it.

 Scipio put to death Alexander of Judaea, and was acclaimed Imperator for claimed victories in the Amanus Mountains — as noted disparagingly by Caesar.

 In 48 BC, Scipio brought his forces from Asia to Greece, where he manoeuvred against Gnaeus Domitius Calvinus and Lucius Cassius until the arrival of Pompeius.
 At the Battle of Pharsalus, he commanded the centre.
 After the optimates' defeat by Caesar, Metellus fled to Africa.
 With the support of his former rival-in-romance Cato, he wrested the chief command of Pompeius' forces from the loyal Publius Attius Varus, probably in early 47.
 In 46, he held command at the Battle of Thapsus, "without skill or success," and was defeated along with Cato.

+Death

 After the defeat, he tried to escape to the Iberian Peninsula to continue the fight, but was cornered by the fleet of Publius Sittius.
 To avoid capture by his enemies, he killed himself by stabbing with his sword.

-Dignity in death

 Facing death, Metellus Scipio achieved an uncharacteristic dignity, famously departing from his soldiers with a nonchalant "Imperator se bene habet" ("Your general's just fine").
 These last words elicited strong praise from the Stoic moral philosopher Seneca the Younger:

 Take, for example, Scipio, the father-in-law of Gnaeus Pompeius: he was driven back upon the African coast by a head-wind and saw his ship in the power of the enemy.
 He therefore pierced his body with a sword; and when they asked where the commander was, he replied: 'All is well with the commander.'
 These words brought him up to the level of his ancestors and suffered not the glory which fate gave to the Scipios in Africa to lose its continuity.
 It was a great deed to conquer Carthage, but a greater deed to conquer death.
 'All is well with the commander!'
 Ought a general to die otherwise, especially one of Cato's generals?